jenkins-x/jx-docs/content/en/docs/resources/guides/managing-jx/old/install-on-cluster-what-happens.md

 - `eksctl` for [AWS EKS](https://aws.amazon.com/eks/) cluster
 - `oci` for OKS cluster (Oracle Cloud)

-If you want to run Jenkins X locally via minikube or minishift, the following binaries are added:

-- `oc` (OpenShift CLI) and `minishift` for a local minishift cluster (OpenShift)
-- `minikube` for a local minikube cluster

 Last but not least, Jenkins X will install the VM driver when required, typically `xhyve` for Mac OS X or `hyperv` for Windows.
 Other drivers (VirtualBox, VMWare...) must be installed manually.

 ## Create the Kubernetes cluster